Negotiations Processes FAQ

 A: Preparation for negotiations take place from September to February.
 Face-to-face negotiations take place starting in March.
 The BFT and BUSD teams tend to meet together twice per month.

-A: Negotiations Updates will be published after each session.
-There will be membership meetings on the topic of negotiations on March 7, May 2 and May 30.
+A: Negotiations Updates are published after each session.
+There will be membership meetings on the topic of negotiations on Thursday, October 3rd.
 Site Contract Action Teams will update members via email and in person, and the BFT Executive Board will receive regular updates.

 Q: What is the state of the BUSD budget?

-A: BUSD has made budget cuts the last two years and will be making budget cuts for at least one more year in order to balance their budget.
+A: BUSD has made $3.8 million in budget cuts the last three years.
 Increased revenues have not kept up with increased expenditures.
 The BUSD reserve is small compared to other districts and has been decreasing to pay for increasing expenditures.
+Increases in mandated costs and Special Education spending have to be paid for with new revenue and reserves.
 That being said, BFT is making the case that increased employee compensation needs to be a priority for the District.
 BFT carefully reviews the BUSD budget each negotiations cycle to look for areas of waste, overspending and overestimating expenditures.

 Mobilizing Members to Gain Power at the Table (Contract Campaign)

-Q: How is BFT gauging member activism and willingness to take “high stakes” contract campaign actions such as a strike?
+Q: How is BFT gauging member activism and willingness to take “high stakes” contract campaign actions such as a strike authorization vote?

 Q: How is BFT gathering information about members’ skill sets that could be used in the contract campaign?